MultiverseLearningProducts/swe/src/mod1/wk1/day4.md

 }
 ```

-This will ensure your modulus doesn't output negative numbers.
+This will ensure your modulus only outputs numbers from 1-26.

 Write some unit tests for your `encrypt` and `decrypt` functions.
 Your functions should ideally validate the user input and throw errors accordingly.